cnroztrk1/CoreProjectTemplate/README.md

 ## .NET Core project to get started

-This repository provides a starter template for building a .NET Core application with essential features and integrations.
+This repository provides a starting template for building a .NET Core application with basic features and integrations.
+You can delete what you don't need, it is included only as an example.
+After that it's up to your imagination

 ## Getting Started with Visual Studio